Chronic, progressive neurodegenerative disorder characterised by a global, non-reversible impairment in cerebral functioning.

 Treatment requires a multidisciplinary approach with increasing emphasis on behavioural and psychological symptoms.

 Psychosocial interventions and carer support are key to managing disease course.
-Caregiver support groups are beneficial to caregivers and should be considered, where available.
+Carer support groups are beneficial to carers and should be considered, where available.

 Assistant Professor of Psychiatry